Psychology (Conversion course)

 Accreditation

-This course is accredited by the British Psychological Society (BPS)
+This course is currently being reviewed for accreditation by the British Psychological Society (BPS)

 What you need to know